ghacupha/erp-system/README.md

 for both straight-line depreciation and reducing-balance depreciation.
 We also added unit tests using a fake data generator.
 Also we tested the results against live data and could see similarities between what is picked up by an excel calculation and what the system is computing.
+This is not to say that the coast is definitely clear
 So then it seems the depreciation workflow is precipitating (at least in my mind) to look like this

 Step 1: **Create depreciation period**